fernandacduarte/horizons/OBSERVATIONS.md

 harmonic infill**: it wins overall, fixes the deepest surface (the GNN improves even harmonic's 443k field), and *strengthens* the shallow-surface extrapolation it was always good at.
-The win is robust to the refinement count (O25) and the training seed, and it generalises to held-out data — beating harmonic out-of-distribution and on six of seven in-distribution test surfaces.
+The win is robust to the refinement count (O25) and the training seed, and it generalises to held-out data — beating harmonic on six of seven held-out (in-distribution) test surfaces.
 The lone exception is informative: on one structurally unusual surface the learned correction degrades harmonic's good solution and flips the in-distribution aggregate — a tail risk that points to an obvious safeguard (bounding how far the correction may move the field from harmonic) and is the natural next step (O26).

-**In one line:** the learned operator is an excellent small-surface extrapolator that collapses as the rollout deepens; replacing the deep rollout with a classical global solve plus shallow GNN refinement (the hybrid) rescues the large-surface regime and beats harmonic there — at the cost of small-surface quality.
-There is no single best model: the rollout wins small, the hybrid wins large, and the harmonic backbone is the hinge between them (O27).
+**In one line:** the learned operator collapses as the rollout deepens — on large surfaces it is worse than a trivial flat-plane fit; replacing the deep rollout with a classical global solve plus shallow GNN refinement (the hybrid) makes it the best *learned* model on structured surfaces, beating both trivial baselines and matching harmonic infill (O28).
+Its one failure mode — degrading harmonic on a structurally unusual surface — is the natural next target (O26).

 ---